Deliberation via Matching: Introduction

-Finally, focusing on two-person deliberation is natural, since most discussions unfold through back-and-forth exchanges between pairs of participants.
-Communication research models such dyadic interactions as the basic unit of conversational dynamics~\cite{atomic-dyad,dyadic}, and many deliberative settings, such as in-person debates and online replies, can be viewed as networks of such exchanges~\cite{discourse-acts}.
-Modeling this atomic form of deliberation allows us to capture the core mechanism by which deliberation influences preferences and to develop analytic tools that extend naturally to larger deliberative settings.
+We note that the protocol in \cite{GoelGM25} required all pairs of voters to deliberate between a pair of alternatives, while our protocol requires only one deliberation per voter for a pair of alternatives.

-In summary, our approach departs from prior work in both the protocol and analysis technique: It relies solely on two-person deliberations, with one per voter per candidate pair, and precisely balances individual and deliberative inputs.
-Moreover, unlike previous analyses that required numerical optimization, our results follow from an explicit bilinear formulation that yields an analytic proof of optimality.
+Finally, focusing on pairwise deliberation is natural, since most discussions unfold through back-and-forth exchanges between pairs of participants.
+Communication research models such dyadic interactions as the basic unit of conversational dynamics \cite{atomic-dyad,dyadic}, and many deliberative settings, such as in-person debates and online replies, can be viewed as networks of such exchanges \cite{discourse-acts}.
+Modeling this atomic form of deliberation allows us to capture the core mechanism by which deliberation allows for preference aggregation.